polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 Jump to the [raw chainspec generation](/tutorials/connect-other-chains/connect-parachain/#configure-a-parachain-for-a-specific-relay-chain-and-para-id) section to see how to do that.

 The above raw chain specs were created according to the steps in the [create your own chain spec](/tutorials/get-started/trusted-network/#create-a-custom-chain-specification) section.
+If you need more validators to add additional parachains to your relay chain, or want to use custom non-development keys for example, you _must_ create a custom chain specification to fit your needs.

 ## Start your relay chain